mcgirjau/newsrec/README.md

 # News Recommendation System

-A news recommendation system written in R and deployed as an online Shiny application.
+A news recommendation system written in R and deployed as a Shiny web application.

 ## Requirements